 Now let’s dive right in and see what this place has to offer and what I had to eat!

-Thomas Miller, aka “The Treasure Coast Foodie” and “The Foodie Guy” is big on organic everything and very particular about his butter.
-He has reviewed over 250+ local restaurants in the last 6 years!
-His food photos are devoured by 10’s of thousands each month on his website treasurecoastfoodie.com.
-As a Google Maps Local Guide, he has submitted over 2,500 photos that have been viewed over 38 million times.
-His foodie tribe is over 25,000 on the Treasure Coast and his Foodie Meetups & Chef’s Table Dining Experience events are some of the Top Culinary experiences in the area!
+My name is Thomas Miller, aka “The Treasure Coast Foodie” and “The Foodie Guy” and now the host and producer of the brand new show called Holy Grail Eats!
+I’ve been a professional food blogger for the past 7 years and I’m very passionate about finding “Holy Grail” dishes and supporting local mom & pop owned restaurants!
+I’ve reviewed over 250 local restaurants in the last 7 years and my food photos are devoured by 10’s of thousands each month on my website treasurecoastfoodie.com.
+As a Google Maps Level 8 Local Guide, I have submitted over 3,000 photos that have been viewed over 50 million times.
+My foodie tribe is over 125,000 strong on the Treasure Coast and my Foodie Meetups & Chef’s Table Dining events are some of the Top Culinary experiences on the Treasure Coast!